“Our fathers refused to obey him, but thrust him aside, and in their hearts they turned to Egypt. . .” Acts 7:39

 Each day asked something new of them: to renew relationship of trust and obedience to Yahweh.

-And the historical record reports that when doubt in their minds grew too high, “in their hearts, they turned to Egypt.”
+The historical record reports that when doubt in their minds grew too high, “in their hearts, they turned to Egypt.”

 - They longed for a predictable pattern of life and turned away from freedom.

 - They hungered for food they knew, family recipes and turned away from the protection and provision of God.

 - They said, “no” to the personal responsibilities of faith and turned away from the adventure of their destiny.

 The familiar memories of the past called them back, but returning to Egypt was turning away from God.